Squarelink-Inc/Squarelink-Docs/source/includes/_sign_in_integration.md

 If you used the Authorization Code Grant method to get authorization from a user, you can refresh the resulting access token to prevent expiry.
 To do so, you must store the `refresh_token` received in the original response.

 You may specify a new reduced scope as well.
 This new scope must be limited to scopes authorized in the initial authorization.
-For instance, if you were initially authorized for only `wallets:read:eth`, you cannot request `wallets:read`.
+For instance, if you were initially authorized for only `wallets:read`, you cannot request `wallets:admin`.

 ### _**Request Endpoint:**_ *[https://oauth.squarelink.com/token](https://oauth.squarelink.com/token)*